Oslandia/workshop-3d/data/01_check_install.md

 -------

 The first step is to check that we have a working spatial database with 3D features enabled.
+Open a terminal emulator from the menu and type the following commands.

 ```
 psql -h localhost -U pggis -d pggis -c "select postgis_full_version();"